IntelRealSense/realsense_samples/samples/pt_tutorial_2/README.md

 #pt_tutorial_2

-This sample app illustrates how to analyze someone’s posture.
-When a person is in the FOV, the app should display the following information: his head pose info (yaw, pitch, roll values) and his body  orientation (front/side/back values).
+This sample app demonstrates how to analyze someone’s posture.
+When a person is in the field of view (FOV), the app should display the following information once every second: head direction (yaw, pitch, roll values).

 # Sample output

-When running pt_tuturial_2 sample, head pose values (yaw, pitch, roll) and person orientation with confidence score will be printed on the console continuously:
+When running the pt_tutorial_2 sample, person ID (PID), and head pose values (yaw, pitch, roll) will be printed on the console continuously.

 ```
 PID: 0, head pose (pitch, roll, yaw) (-7.50198, -11.7497, 1.65109)